arvidn/libtorrent/docs/manual.rst

-``total_wanted_done`` is the number of bytes we have downloaded, only counting the pieces that we actually want to download. i.e. excluding any pieces that we have but are filtered as not wanted.
+``total_wanted_done`` is the number of bytes we have downloaded, only counting the pieces that we actually want to download. i.e. excluding any pieces that we have but have priority 0 (i.e. not wanted).

 ``total_wanted`` is the total number of bytes we want to download.
-This is also excluding pieces that have been filtered.
+This is also excluding pieces whose priorities have been set to 0.

 ``num_seeds`` is the number of peers that are seeding that this client is currently connected to.